gabrielegamberi/DeepLearningHAR/README.md

 In this part of the repo, we discuss the human activity recognition problem using deep learning algorithms and compare the results with standard machine learning algorithms that use engineered features.

-The data can be downloaded from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones).

 Also see G.Chevalier's [repo](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) and A. Saeed's [blog](https://aqibsaeed.github.io/2016-11-04-human-activity-recognition-cnn/) where I have got lots of inspiration.

 ## Contents